DooHyun2/PolymerMI/README.md

-  Dependence: The effect of dopant fraction on sigma(ion) is non-linear and modulated by sintering temoerature, indicating coupled processing-composition effects.
+  Dependence: The effect of dopant fraction on sigma(ion) is non-linear and modulated by sintering temperature, indicating coupled processing-composition effects.